sforsayeth/OzSTAR-User-Guide/docs/source/2-ozstar/Modules.rst

 Environment Modules
 ====================

 `Environment modules <http://modules.sourceforge.net/>`_ allow for dynamically modifying ones shell environment to provide access to required packages.
-Managing your environment manually can be cumbersome, using modules is highly recommended and is standard practice on gStar.
+Managing your environment manually can be cumbersome, using modules is highly recommended and is standard practice on OzSTAR.

 The structure of a module command is:
 ::